-Many different individuals, agencies, and companies have their distinct idea about business best-practices, and the role each department plays in their operations.
-Outward engagement best practices vary from industry to industry, country to country, and even between sectors, and different emphases are put on different tactics such as brand position, differentiation, and customer experience, to name a few.
+Different companies have their distinct ideas about business best-practices, and the role internal communications have on a global scale.
+Outward engagement best practices vary from industry to industry, country to country, and even between sectors, and different emphases are put on different tactics to localize internal communications such as brand position, differentiation, and customer experience, to name a few.
 It is easy for brands who heavily prioritize how they are perceived from the outside to overlook efforts to streamline internal communications and realize from within the role that different departments play in their company.
 In this increasingly difficult pandemic year, more attention has turned to internal communications to enhance outward-facing operations.

 Communicating internally, yet on a global level, is a skill companies must possess when operating to successfully enter foreign markets and communicate with employees across borders.
 Streamlining a company-wide marketing process through high quality localization best practices, communicating its goals and values, and finally implementing that process requires very specifically localized internal communications.